 The rights for people with food allergies and celiac disease in college have come a long way.
 There are two main legal documents which apply to food allergy rights at college.
-As well, a 2012 Department of Justice complaint which resulted in a settlement all but confirms that severe food allergies constitute a disability under U.S. law.
+As well, a 2012 Department of Justice complaint which resulted in a settlement all but confirms that severe food allergies can constitute a disability under U.S. law.

 Rehabilitation Act, 1973